History of the Project

 Meet our team members, the builders of the George Eliot Archive and the George Eliot Review Online websites:

-Tanima Shrivastava (2020 - present) is a junior English major with a concentration in digital humanities.
-As our web developer, Tanima combines her passions for technology and literary studies.
-She will be continuing the development of the George Eliot Scholars site in addition to the George Eliot Archive.
+Tanima Shrivastava (2020 - present) is a junior English major with minors in Digital Humanities and Computer Science.
+As our web developer, Tanima is responsible for maintaining the functioning and continuing the development of the three websites, the George Eliot Review Online, George Eliot Scholars, and the George Eliot Archive.

 Past Research Assistants